 Families mark first anniversary of Ethiopian 737 MAX crash

-Bereaved families who lost loved ones aboard Ethiopian Airlines Flight 302 converged on the crash site on Tuesday to mark the first anniversary of the tragedy, a day after an interim report focused on software installed on the Boeing 737 MAX jet.
-The accident killed all 157 people aboard when the new Boeing 737 MAX plunged into farmland six minutes after taking off from the capital.
+Families who lost loved ones aboard Ethiopian Airlines Flight 302 visited the crash site on Tuesday to mark the first anniversary of the tragedy, a day after interim results of a probe focused on faulty systems on the Boeing 737 MAX jet.
+The accident killed all 157 people on board when the new Boeing plunged into farmland six minutes after taking off from the capital.
 It was the second accident involving the 737 MAX in five months and led to the plane being grounded worldwide.

 People from 33 nations were aboard Flight 302 and hundreds of relatives and friends from across the world travelled to Ethiopia for the memorial.
-Separate events were scheduled at embassies, the United Nations and the pilots' association.
-Families from nations including Canada, the United States, Ethiopia, Kenya, Uganda, Italy and France attended the ceremony at the crash site, which is about a three-hour drive from the capital, Addis Ababa.
+Families from countries including Canada, the United States, Ethiopia, Kenya, Uganda, Italy and France attended the ceremony at the crash site, which is about a three-hour drive from the capital, Addis Ababa.

+Organisers say the programme included a tree planting and the reading out of victims' names.
+Police set up a roadblock a kilometre from the site to prevent the public from attending.
+In a separate event, employees of Ethiopian Airlines gathered at the pilots' association, where pictures of the dead were lined by arrangements of white roses, the traditional colour of mourning in Ethiopia.

+A small string orchestra played as a slideshow displayed pictures of the dead in happier times.
+Getachew Tessema, the father of the captain, said his family had been filled with pride when his son began working for the airline.

 Boeing's CEO was forced to step down and the company is facing hundreds of lawsuits from bereaved families.
 Monday's interim report from Ethiopia's Aircraft Accident Investigation Bureau bolstered the findings of Ethiopia's initial assessment, which linked the crash to the plane's MCAS anti-stall software.

-It identified no issues with the airline or the pilots' handling of the plane, which crashed shortly after take-off.
+It identified no issues with the airline or the pilots' handling of the plane.
 Inaccurate sensor readings activated the plane's MCAS anti-stall system, pushing the nose of the aircraft lower as the pilots struggled to control it, the report said.

 For an interactive graphic on the Ethiopian Airlines crash, go to: https://tmsnrt.rs/2ChBW5M For a map of the crash location, go to: https://tmsnrt.rs/2CdCVUi